johanbrandhorst/grpcweb-wasm-example/README.md

 # gRPC-Web WASM example
-Small example server using gRPC-Web with WASM using `go1.11rc1`
+Small example server using gRPC-Web with WASM using `go`

 ## Requirements

-1. `go1.11rc1`.
-See https://golang.org/dl/#go1.11rc1 for installation
+1. `go` 1.11.
+See https://golang.org/dl/#go for installation
 instructions.
 1. The Google protobuf compiler, `protoc`.